A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Introduction

-In this paper, we report on our attempts to reproduce the current state of the art, based on a different team and setup~\cite{bbfkp-dbgre-19}.
-At different times, we analyze data from a large regional IXP instead of data from a large European IXP, which should not affect the validity of the method.
 Unfortunately, our findings largely differ from those presented in IMC'17, even though we explore various ways of inferring the customer cones.
 In particular, spoofed traffic classified in our experiments exceeds the values of IMC'17 by orders of magnitude with a traffic mix that strongly indicates a dominant portion of false positives.
-We identify plausible reasons for these discrepancies from further analyses.
+We identify plausible reasons for these discrepancies from further analyses and illustrate the underlying structural problems.
 It is worth noting that our insights are independent of the vantage point and time but highlight intrinsic drawbacks of the previous methodology.
-Later research~\cite{mlhcb-cisti-19} will confirm our results.
+Independent parallel research~\cite{mlhcb-cisti-19} confirms parts of our results.
+We compare and analyze this parallel research, as well.

-In the remainder, we recap the methodology in Section~\ref{sec:methodology}, introduce our implementation and data sources in Section~\ref{sec:implementation}, present and discuss results in Section~\ref{sec:results}, and conclude in Section~\ref{sec:conclusion}.
+In the remainder, we recap the methodology in Section~\ref{sec:methodology}, introduce our implementation, the data sources, and discuss the properties of the IXPs under consideration in Section~\ref{sec:implementation}.
+We present and discuss results of our reproduction attempts in Section~\ref{sec:results}.
+A deeper discussion in Section~\ref{sec:discussion} identifies conceptual problems of the method presented in IMC'17, and explains the structural reasons for its failures.
+Finally, we conclude in Section~\ref{sec:conclusion}.